huonw/huonw.github.io/_posts/2014-06-11-error-handling-in-rust-knn-case-study.md

 variable with type `Result` is an `Err`), propagating it upwards for the caller to handle.
 However, `try!` isn't the only strategy, and it's easy to define custom handlers, as I do below.

+Before you ask: Rust lacks conventional exceptions (since these are hard to make memory safe without a garbage collector, as I understand it); in safe code/by default, unwinding can only be stopped at task boundaries.

 ## The bullet-proof code